 The Minister shall from time to time consult with the Trustees in relation to the administration of this Part, and to any other provision of this Act relating to the protection of objects to which this Act applies, in order to ensure that there is consistency between that administration and that of the Museum Act 1969 insofar as the administration of that Act relates to matters of particular concern to persons of Aboriginal descent.

-[Section 39A inserted by No. 24 of 1995 s.
+[Section 39A inserted: No. 24 of 1995 s.
 33.]

 39B.
 Minister may delegate to Trustees under Part VI